Student Volunteer and Internship Opportunities

-Student Employment Program – Pathways Program (Formerly SCEP/STEP) (paid) - Currently Being Reimplemented
+Pathways Student Employment Program (Formerly SCEP/STEP) (paid)

 The most common form of paid employment opportunities for students in the NWS is through the newly developed Pathways Program (formerly Student Career Experience Program - SCEP and the Student Temporary Employment Program - STEP).
 The Pathways program is designed for both undergraduates and graduate students.
 This program offers participants formal periods of work experience directly related to their academic field of study.
 Participants in this program may be eligible for permanent employment without competition after successfully completing their education and work requirements.
 Guidelines and the number of openings are determined on a regional and national scale, and are subject to budgetary limitations.
 For information regarding the conversion of the SCEP/STEP program into the Pathways program click here.
 For more information, please check the links below.